 The woman nodded and stepped back, casting her gaze across each of the senshi in turn.
 "I recognize all of you.
 I didn't think you would be reborn for centuries yet."

 "Who are you?"
-Haruka's tone was light and inquisitive, but Michiru could hear the threat hovering below the surface.
+Haruka's tone was light and inquisitive, but Michiru could hear the implicit threat hovering below the surface.
 The blonde's arm slipped around her waist and pulled her away from the strange woman, but the stranger only laughed.

 "Still so possessive, Nao?
 Uranus tells me that you are called Haruka in this life."
 She turned to the violin and ran her fingers over the white wood, smiling as the instrument glowed at her touch.
 "I would think you would know who I am.
 This is Poseidon's world and his treasury; who else would know this place except the patron god of Neptune and his wife?"

 "Of course.
 I heard you play; it was beautiful.
 When Yuuka used to play for me, it was nice, but she lacked true discipline.
 You've been playing your whole life; I can tell.
-I don't know why you were playing, though, which is what called me here.
+I wanted to know why you were playing, though, which is what called me here.
 I also want to know how you broke the seal on this instrument, since Yuuka herself set it."

 "I remembered," Michiru replied, leaning into Haruka's embrace.
 The Uranian was still tense, and she hoped that her touch could calm her wife.
 "She would sing to the violin so that it would recognize her."